 And what about the worldwide economy?
 No matter where you live, the crisis is still around as of July 2015, so keeping money available for emergencies is vital.
 Extra, unused, or low traffic domains can wind up eating money you could save for living expenses instead.

-If you, like me, run multiple blogs on different domains, you may want to go for cheaper options or to rethink the number of domains you own, perhaps by cutting some of the extras— you know, those services and domains that don't result in a consistent ROI or never get enough traffic.
+If you, like me, run multiple blogs on different domains, you may want to go for cheaper or free options or to rethink the number of domains you own, perhaps by cutting some of the extras— you know, those services and domains that don't result in a consistent ROI or never get enough traffic.

 Easier said than done, you may argue.